 If you are wondering about his name, Amity Island, it was chosen by trainer Ollie Pears who is a big fan of the film Jaws.
 Given the colts sire is called Harbour Watch, Ollie chose to name him after the fictional island on which the film was set.

 This colt will be contesting handicap races throughout the North in 2018 and should run through into the autumn.
 He has already finished placed on four occasions, being a neck second at Southwell in the All-weather season.

 Trained in Malton, East Yorkshire, a well known training centre for racehorses, we expect this colt to be racing at tracks such as Newcastle, Wolverhampton and Southwell in winter, Catterick, Ripon, Pontefract, Beverley, Nottingham and possibly York, Haydock and Chester in summer.

 Please note that you may pay a deposit of 500 GBP for your share.
-The horse manager will then contact you regarding the payment of the balance and discuss the standard monthly training costs.
+The syndicate manager will then contact you regarding the payment of the balance and discuss the standard monthly training costs.
 The ongoing training costs are on Ollies standard daily rates and payable in arrears via invoice.

 He is available to view prior to purchase and we expect this son of Harbour Watch to keep on improving through 2018.